After the Smyrna fire in September 1922, men of military age were torn away from their wives and children and

 The Kemalists pursued with vigor their considered and systematic campaign for the extermination of the Greek minority in Asia Minor, which was attended with the same incredible brutality as marked the Turkish massacre of 1,000,000 Armenians in the early part of the Great War.
 8

 One of the final acts of the Greek Genocide was the burning of Smyrna (today İzmir) by Kemalist troops in September 1922.
-At the conclusion of the Greco-Turkish War a victorious Mustafa Kemal entered İzmir on September 10.
+At the conclusion of the Greco-Turkish War, a victorious Mustafa Kemal entered İzmir on September 10.
 The following day, Kemalist soldiers and civilians began a systematic orgy of rape, looting and murder of Armenians and Greeks.
 On the 13th of September a fire was started by Kemalist troops which eventually burnt the Armenian, Greek and European quarters of the city to the ground; the Turkish quarter was spared.
-Kemal then issued a two week ultimatum for all Greeks and Armenians to leave otherwise they would be deported to the interior.
-All men between the ages of 18-45 were declared prisoners of war and were immediately sent to the interior, most of them to perish.
-In his memoires, Winston Churchill (1874-1965) wrote “..Mustapha Kemal's Army .. celebrated their triumph by the burning of Smyrna to ashes and by a vast massacre of its Christian population...”9
+Kemal then issued a two week ultimatum for all Greeks and Armenians to leave or face deportation to the interior.
+Males between the age of 18-45 were declared prisoners of war and were sent to the interior, most of them to perish.
+In his memoires, Winston Churchill (1874-1965) later stated:

 New York Times, 21 September 1922.

 Adolf Hitler, the perpetrator of the 20th century’s most notorious genocides, often referred to Turkey as being a role model for him, and Atatürk as his 'star in the darkness.'
 Hitler expressed admiration for Atatürk and repeatedly stressed that he was Atatürk‘s student.
 In 1938 during an interview with Turkish politicians, Hitler said: “..Atatürk was a teacher; Mussolini was his first and I his second student."10 Hitler also considered Atatürk‘s Turkish Nationalist movement as being a ‘shining star’ for him.